 Agency Workers Regulations – AWR risks for contractors, clients and agencies

-Contractors, clients and agencies will all face new risks when the Agency Workers Regulations come into force on 1 October 2011.
-The challenge will be to identify and manage those risks, to ensure they do not have an adverse impact on the contracting supply chain.
+Contractors, clients and agencies face new risks since the Agency Workers Regulations came into force on 1 October 2011.
+The challenge is to manage those risks, and ensure they do not have an adverse impact on the contracting supply chain.

-Clients, especially those with large contracting workforces, may suddenly discover that facilities such as canteens and crèches are in demand from contractors.
-Then there is the risk of damaging the morale of permanent employees when higher-paid contractors have access to the same facilities as staff.
+Clients, especially those with large contracting workforces, can discover that facilities such as canteens and crèches are demanded from contractors under AWR.
+There is also the risk of damaging the morale of permanent employees when higher-paid contractors have access to the same facilities as staff.

-Early understanding of the risks AWR poses will help contractors, clients and agencies mitigate any risk and ensure AWR is only used to protect those vulnerable workers who require, and want, such protection.
+Understanding the risks AWR poses helps contractors, clients and agencies mitigate any risk and ensures AWR is only used to protect those vulnerable workers who require, and want, such protection.

 AWR: the risks for contractors

-Contractors face the risk that many clients will be ‘spooked’ by the new regulations, or not make the effort to understand them.
-As a result, they could choose to use fewer contractors, or to move operations, and contracts, outside the UK.
+Contractors face the risk that many clients do not make the effort to understand the AWR regulations.
+As a result, they can choose to use fewer contractors, or to move operations, and contracts, outside the UK.

 The main AWR risks facing contractors include:

-• Umbrella company contractors are automatically in the scope of AWR, and may wish to minimise risks to their clients by choosing umbrella solutions providers offering employment models that result in the equal pay requirements of AWR being removed.
+• Umbrella company contractors are automatically in the scope of AWR, and may wish to minimise risks to their clients by choosing umbrella solutions offering employment models resulting in the equal pay requirements of AWR being removed.

 AWR: the risks for clients

-Clients potentially face a combination of financial and organisational risks, such as the impact on morale of agency workers gaining access to many of the same benefits as permanent employees.
-Clients may also end up footing the majority of the bill once AWR comes into force.
+Clients face a combination of financial and organisational risks, such as the impact on morale of agency workers gaining access to many of the same benefits as permanent employees.

 The main AWR risks facing clients include: